-Karen is an active leader in many organizations.
-She created and chaired for four years the American Cancer Society’s Attorneys Committee for the Los Angeles Region, which raised more than $600,000 for local cancer programs, research, and scholarships under her leadership.
-For 25 years, she regularly volunteered for the American Cancer Society’s “Just for Kids” program.
-She served for 11 years on the Board of Directors of No Limits, a non-profit speech and language center and theater troupe for deaf children.
-She has been a Chancellor’s Associate at the University of California at Merced for 10 years.
+- Karen is an active leader in community organizations.
+She created and chaired for four years the American Cancer Society’s (ACS) Attorneys Committee for the Los Angeles Region, which raised more than $600,000 for local cancer programs, research and scholarships under her leadership.
+For 25 years, she regularly volunteered for the ACS Just for Kids program, which provided entertainment outings to children whose parents or siblings were battling cancer.

-She served a three-year term on the State Bar of California’s Committee on Women in the Law, and was Vice-Chair of that Committee for one year.
+- Karen served a three-year term on the State Bar of California’s Committee on Women in the Law, and was Vice-Chair of that Committee for one year.